santiagosayshey/OMesh/README.md

 - **Node.js and NPM**: For building the React frontend.
 - **Python 3.9**: Necessary for running test scripts outside Docker, if needed.

-**Note for Markers:** Please make sure you have docker compose 2.10+ installed.
+**Note for Markers:** Please make sure you have Docker Compose 2.10+ installed.
 Python is necessary for testing purposes, but not for the main application.
-A standalone Python image is used in the docker containers.
+A standalone Python image is used in the Docker containers.

 ---